zerotohero-dev/zerotohero-web/content/highlights/issue-0001.md

 Here's a selection from the recent **Zero to Hero** articles:

-* [Setting Up Your Go Development Environment](@/vadideki-geyik/geyik-academy/go101/go-setup.md) (*4min read*): In this mini-article, we'll see how we can set up our Go development environment.
-Installing and configuring Go on your system is pretty streamlined.
 * [Every Saga Has a Beginning](@/about/a-new-hope.md): This is the initial article outlining how this all started.
 It's a bit personal, reflecting on myself, my life, and what my plans are for "*Zero to Hero*"s